Schramm's formula and the Green's function for multiple SLE: Main results

 Our second main result provides an explicit expression for the Green's function for SLE$_\kappa(2)$.

 Let $\alpha = 8/\kappa$.
 Define the function $I(z,\xi^1, \xi^2)$ for $z \in \mathbb{H}$ and $-\infty < \xi^1 < \xi^2 < \infty$ by

 where $A = (z + \xi^2)/2$ is a basepoint and the Pochhammer integration contour is displayed in Figure \ref{Pochhammernew.pdf}.
 More precisely, the integration contour begins at the base point $A$, encircles the point $z$ once in the positive (counterclockwise) sense, returns to $A$, encircles $\xi^2$ once in the positive sense, returns to $A$, and so on.
 The points $\bar{z}$ and $\xi^1$ are exterior to all loops.
 The factors in the integrand take their principal values at the starting point and are then analytically continued along the contour.
+The use of a Pochhammer contour ensures that the integrand is analytic everywhere on the contour despite the fact that the integrand involves (multiple-valued) non-integer powers.